Sprocket

 Heavily inspired by Phoenix LiveView and React.
 The name “sprocket” is loosely derived from the metaphor of a bicycle’s sprocket, cassette and chain.

 An initial static view is rendered as HTML on the “first paint” which then establishes a connection to the server over a WebSocket to facilitate sending browser events and receiving view update diffs.
 These updates are patched into a client-side in-memory representation of the DOM and efficiently rendered to the browser DOM.
-Declarative views are built using functional components that accept props and re-render each time those props change.
+Declarative views are built using functional components that accept props and re-render when state changes.
 Contextual hooks are used to manage state and effects, e.g. state, reducer and effect.

 Typed component interfaces snap together and are used to create higher-level views.
 Data flow is “uni-directional” in that State always flows down into components as props and Events bubble up through event handler functions (which are also passed in as props, e.g. on_some_event("Something happened")).